imranbarbhuiya/dotenv/readme.md

 # DotEnv

-## Why?

-This is an experimental package only for learning purposes.
-It is not recommended to use this package in production.
+It is highly inspired by nodejs dotenv implementation

 ## TODO

 - [ ] Implement support for Inline comments
-- [ ] Implement support for dotenv-expand features
-  - [ ] Support for variable
-  - [ ] Support for escaping
-- [ ] Make a executable
-  - [ ] Implement support for `--help` flag
+- [ ] Implement support for variable
-  - [ ] Implement support for reading from a file
+- [ ] Implement support for escaping quotes